You are here

 Licensing and Technical Considerations

-Typically eHLbc licenses products on an "opt-in" basis, with two or more member institutions choosing to subscribe to a license.
-The pricing model usually reflects eHLbc's tier structure, although alternate pricing models can be considered. eHLbc serves as a central communication point with the vendor, handling the negotiations, communicating with member institutions, signing the licence agreement, and invoicing members.
+Typically eHLbc licenses products on an "opt-in" basis, with two or more member organizations choosing to subscribe to a license.
+The pricing model usually reflects eHLbc's tier structure, although alternate pricing models can be considered. eHLbc serves as a central communication point with the vendor, handling the negotiations, communicating with member organizations, signing the licence agreement, and invoicing members.

 The standard authentication method for members subscribing to a resource is through a valid IP range recognition by the vendors' servers.
 Other types of authentication, such as referrer URL, are occasionally used.